software-development-project-1/software-development-project-1.github.io/slides/agile-software-development/agile-software-development.md

   - Technical contributions
   - Project management and documentation contributions
   - Exercise submissions
-- The personal assessment is done based on the teacher’s observations and peer reviews from the team members.
+- The personal assessment is done based on the teacher’s observations and peer reviews from the team members
-- Each team member can earn up to 10 points based on their personal efforts towards the project.
+- Each team member can earn up to 10 points based on their personal efforts towards the project

 ---